What is a Fishbone Diagram?

 The fishbone diagram works on the assumption that most undesirable effects connect to several categories of causes.
 Still, only one or two of them will be the reason for the problem (see Pareto principle).
 Therefore, dealing with these few causes alone should alleviate the issue.

-Step 2: The scales: name the categories
+Step 2: Name the categories of causes

 List the categories in which the core causes lie as the scales of the fish.
 Typical categories would be materials, machines, methods, measurements, or manpower.
 They show the diagram’s close relation to the 5M model.
 However, there can be many more cause categories, and you should match them to your specific case.

-Step 3: Fishbones: name the causes
+Step 3: Name the causes

 By naming both the possible and factual causes of the problem, the team should get closer to finding out the real cause of the situation.
 Listing the motives simplifies checking what has and has not been done, helping to locate the accurate source of the difficulty.